TakamakiYhtiotKy/eslint-config-takamaki/readme.md

 # Why?

 The purpose of this repository is to share eslint configs between Takamäki projects.
-This way we can write uniform code, and it also makes setting up new projects easier.
+This way we can write uniform code, and it also makes setting up rules for new projects faster.

 # Installation

-1. Add ""eslint-config-takamaki": "git@bitbucket.org:takamaki/eslint-config-takamaki.git#vx.x.x"" to your package.json dependencies.
-Replace x.x.x with the desired version.
-2. run "npm install"
+1. run "npm i @takamaki-group/eslint-config-takamaki --save-dev"
-3. Install peer dependencies listed in package.json
+2. Install peer dependencies listed in package.json
-4. Add "extends": ["takamaki"] to your .eslint config
+3. Add "extends": ["takamaki"] to your .eslint config

-# Want something changed?

-This repository is open to suggestions and discussion.
-If you want to modify, remove or add a rule make a pull request and add Valtteri Laine as reviewer.

 # Overwriting rules